29 September 20:30 - 22:00

 Ilonka Reintjens (Writers Unlimited) Book sales: Bookstore Van Stockum

-On Friday evening September 29th B-Unlimited welcomes:
+On Friday evening September 29th B-Unlimited welcomed:

 As a novelist and playwright Willem Anker won all possible prizes in South